swedenconnect/technical-framework/04 - Attribute Specification for the Swedish eID Framework.md

 | :--- | :--- |
 | **REQUIRED** | `sn` (Surname) <br /> `givenName` (Given name) <br /> `displayName` (Display name) |

-**Typical use**: In an attribute release policy that provides basic user name information together with a persistent `NameID` identifier in the assertion.
+**Typical use**: In an attribute release policy that provides basic username information together with a persistent `NameID` identifier in the assertion.

 <a name="natural-personal-identity-with-civic-registration-number"></a>
 ### 2.3.
 Natural Personal Identity with Civic Registration Number